 Black Panther looks to play a crucial part in the Marvel Cinematic Universe going forward, as an incredibly capable fighter with the amazing resources of Wakanda at his disposal.

 Alongside more crossover appearances, T’Challa’s story is set to continue in his own solo adventures, fighting to keep his country safe as it takes a more prominent position on the world stage.

 Here’s everything we know so far about Black Panther 2…

 When is Black Panther 2 coming to UK cinemas?

-The Black Panther sequel was finally officially confirmed at D23 Expo, with Kevin Feige and Ryan Coogler revealing a cinema release date: 6th May 2022.
+Although it had been expected beforehand, the Black Panther sequel was officially confirmed at August 2019’s D23 Expo, with Kevin Feige and Ryan Coogler revealing a cinema release date: 6th May 2022.